-A Request for Tenders (RFT) is issued to promote competitive bidding.
+A Request for Tender is issued to promote competitive bidding.

-The WSCC issues an (RFT) when the following are met:
+The WSCC issues an RFT when the following conditions are met:

-- The Spending Authority estimates that a contract is valued at greater than, or equal to, \$5,000; - Two or more providers of the required goods or services may exist; - Bids have a common pricing basis; and - A set of defined criteria can be used to evaluate the Bids.
+- The Spending Authority estimates that a contract is valued at greater than \$25,000; - Two or more providers of the required goods or services may exist; - Bids have a common pricing basis; and, - A set of defined criteria can be used to evaluate the bids.

-A Request for Tenders includes the following information:
+An RFT includes the following information:

-- The address to which the bid is submitted; - The deadline, including the date and hour, to receive the bid; - The security, if any, required for the tender; and - The criteria used to evaluate submitted bids.
+- The address to which the bid must be submitted; - The deadline, including the date and hour, after which no further bids shall be accepted; - The security, if any, required for the tender; and, - The criteria used to evaluate submitted bids.